raul-izquierdo/english/sources/@Repasar/Places.md

 acceso fácil (por distancia o transportes) = within easy reach
     ?
 El hotel está a fácil acceso de la playa : `The hotel is within easy reach of the beach`

-a poca distancia a pie
-    = within walking distance [of place] (f)
-    = in a short walk away (oral)
-    ?
-El hotel está a poca distancia a pie de la playa : `The hotel is within walking distance of the beach` ?
-El supermercado está a poca distancia a pie : `The supermarket is within walking distance` ?
-El hotel está a un corto paseo de la playa : `The hotel is a short walk away from the beach` ?
-El supermercado está a un corto paseo : `The supermarket is a short walk away`

 situado
     = situated (para edificios, y elementos geográficos) = set (puesto deliberadamente - often used for scenery or emotional tone)